 Keep in mind that when you make it ahead of time and refreeze, it will get hard.
 It's best to take it out of the freezer a little while before serving so that it isn't frozen solid and is soft and creamy again.

 No matter how you choose to serve it, though, it is amazingly sweet and creamy with very little effort.

 Quick and Easy Pineapple Ice Cream (Vegan, Paleo)

 - 1 dash coconut milk

-Slowly add in enough coconut milk to get a creamy consistency, but not so much as to make a slush rather than a scoopable ice cream.
+- Slowly add in enough coconut milk to get a creamy consistency, but not so much as to make a slush rather than a scoopable ice cream.
 You should really only need to use a dash of coconut milk, but can choose to use more as needed.

 - Serve immediately or store in the freezer for later.
 You can also fill a hollowed out pineapple with your ice cream as another serving option.
 In that case, you'll want to freeze the pineapple half long enough to make for easy slicing into quarters.If you choose to store the pineapple ice cream in the freezer, take it out several minutes before serving to allow it to reach a creamy consistency again.